astropy/astroquery/docs/simbad/query_tap.rst

     148.96845833333333  69.67970277777778    M  82  5769
         23.46206906218 30.660175111980003    M  33  5737

-The following sections cover a range of methods that help build ADQL queries.
+And voilà, we get the 5 NGC objects that are the most cited in literature, are not cluster of stars, and have a redshift < 1.
+The following sections cover methods that help build ADQL queries.
 A showcase of more complex queries comes after.

 Available tables
 ^^^^^^^^^^^^^^^^